Rethinking Major Gift Fundraising

 Something I would like to see – having pulled major gift fundraising campaigns out of the gutter on more than one occasion – is a reduction in the condescending attitude of many in the “big box” consulting community.
 “You couldn’t possibly know how to work with major gift donors!
 We’ll do that for you.”
 Even the most well-meaning among them can bill you heavily, and sometimes they will walk off with your nonprofit’s contacts.
 I believe it is time to demystify major gift fundraising.

-From the other side of the table, I have also found some donors and potential donors like the hooplah they perceive as being involved in major gift campaigns.
+From the other side of the table, I have also found some donors and prospective donors enjoy the hooplah they perceive as being involved in major gift fundraising.
 The hiring of expensive “consultants” is part of what they believe to be essential. #Resist

 Real major gift donors do not need expensive consultants to help the nonprofit organizations they care about.
 Be careful.